 - Obstructions and Geography - An extension of the principle that building materials block incoming cell signals.
 The geography can often impact signal; you'll find that trees, hills, mountains, and of course buildings will block your reception.

 - Distance From Your Carrier's Nearest Tower - Because we do not live in a vacuum, radio waves lose power as they travel.
-After many miles, the signal becomes weak and it becomes hard for your phone to "reach" the cell tower.
+After many miles (or kilometers), the signal becomes weak and it becomes hard for your phone to "reach" the cell tower.

 - Other Technology - One of the drawbacks of digital cell technologies is the bandwidth limitations that come with modern radio frequencies.
 This leads to many bands of similar frequencies being used and these can interfere with one another when they are too similar.
 Other non-cellular technology can also interfere with the signal as well.
 This is one of the most common forms of interference within the city and suburbs after building materials.